 At the same time, science and technology are not untouched by the social environment they are part of.
 Socio-economic expectations and broader imaginaries of techno-scientific futures are part and parcel of contemporary research cultures, and influence how knowledge is produced and innovations are made.

 Understanding these complex relations of science, technology, and society is crucial in the world of today.
 The master’s program Science-Technology-Society offers a unique opportunity to acquire expertise in this domain.

-The MA Science-Technology-Society trains students to contribute to a research based critical understanding of the ever more important relations of science, technology and society.
-Central elements of the program profile are a) a strong research orientation, b) internationality both in the scope of teaching as well as in the background of the students, c) a clear social science approach with a dedicated openness to the heterogeneous disciplinary backgrounds of its students and d) a focus on complementary skills vital in today’s academic and knowledge work contexts.
+The MA Science-Technology-Society trains students to contribute to a research-based critical understanding of the ever more important relations of science, technology, and society.
+Central elements of the programme profile are a) a strong research orientation, b) internationality both in the scope of teaching as well as in the background of the students, c) a clear social science approach with a dedicated openness to the heterogeneous disciplinary backgrounds of its students and d) a focus on complementary skills vital in today’s academic and knowledge work contexts.

 In its respective specialisations, the MA in Science-Technology-Society provides a comprehensive and critical approach to analysing

 - how (techno)sciences and society communicate and interact;

 - the cultures and contexts in which knowledge and innovations are produced and used;

 - how politics frames and is framed by science and technology.

 The MA Science-Technology-Society is a two-year English language programme.
 The number of students is limited.